PavelKisliak/BitSerializer/README.md

     return EXIT_SUCCESS;
 }
 ```
+There is no mistake as JSON format supported any type at root level (and libraries which are used as base also supports this).

 #### Save std::map
 Due to the fact that the map key is used as a key in JSON, it must be convertible to a string (by default supported all of fundamental types), if you want to use your own class as a key, you can add conversion methods to it.
 You also can implement specialized Serialize() method in extreme cases.